jasonATindiecentive/dadevelopertest/README.md

 Included in this repository is the my solution for the “Backend Developer Test”.
 No frameworks or any libraries were used.

+The only minor change I made was to *require* an HTTPS connection.
+Trying to access the endpoint using HTTP will result in a 301 redirect to HTTPS.

 The endpoints can be found live at: https://datechdev.jasonruddock.com/api/